SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

 * **Description**: If `true`, logs are written to a `wilmerai.log` file in the directory specified by the `--LoggingDirectory` command-line argument.
 If `false` or omitted, logs are only printed to the console.
+  This setting is only used as a fallback in **single-user mode** when `--file-logging` is not passed on the command line.
+In **multi-user mode**, this per-user setting is ignored entirely; use the `--file-logging` command-line flag instead to enable file logging for the server.
+When file logging is active in multi-user mode, each user's log output is automatically written to a separate file under a per-user subdirectory (e.g., `logs/alice/wilmerai.log`, `logs/bob/wilmerai.log`).
+System and startup logs go to `logs/wilmerai.log`.
 * **Data Type**: `boolean`
 * **Required**: No
 * **Example**: `true`